spiffcode/ghedit/ghedit/README.md

 #### TO DO

+* Unify GHEdit's build with vscode's build to build once, not twice
 * review TODO comments, use new convention for code we want to keep for reference but is not considered a TODO
 * DM: clean up stuff